-Mississippi Residents- In keeping with the goals of the Program up to 50% of the seats may be reserved for Mississippi residents.
+Mississippi Residents - In keeping with the goals of the Program up to 50% of the seats may be reserved for Mississippi residents and those with ties to Mississippi.
 Although they are evaluated separately from the out of state applicants, these applicants must meet the same minimum criteria for admission.

-Mississippi College Students- PA Direct Admission
+Mississippi College Students - PA Direct Admission